 Why Do Cats Have Wet Noses?

 That early morning wakeup from your feline friend wouldn’t be complete without the touch of a wet, cold nose.
-It’s probably the last thing that you’re wondering about that early in the hour, but why do cats have wet noses?
+It’s probably the last thing that you’re wondering about that early in the day, but why do cats have wet noses?
 After all, any wetness to your nose has you reaching for a tissue, but cats don’t seem to have that concern.
-The truth is the wetness, or dryness, of a cat’s nose is dependent on many factors.
+The truth is the wetness (or dryness) of a cat’s nose is dependent on many factors.
 Let’s get into those factors and learn more about when you should be concerned.

 Why Do Cats Have Wet Noses?

-A wet nose is dependent on many different environmental, health, and physical reasons.
-It can be as simple as moisture left over after a grooming session, or as complex as an upper respiratory infection.
-Your cat’s nose may also be dry sometimes without much concern.
+A wet nose is dependent on many different environmental, health, and physical factors.
+It can be as simple as moisture left over after a grooming session or as complex as an upper respiratory infection.
+Your cat’s nose may also be dry sometimes without reason for concern.
 However, if your cat’s nose changes are accompanied by any other physical or behavioral changes, you should see your veterinarian.

 Most kitties are fastidious drinkers and are very well practiced at keeping their face clean and dry during the process.
 However, if the water level in their bowl is low, your cat may accidentally dunk their nose in a little too deep when trying to drink.
 This type of wet nose is typically short lived but may lead to some excessive licking that will keep it moist a little while longer.

 Since a cat’s nose is within reach of their tongue, any licking could possibly spread moisture up to the nose.
-When grooming, as cat’s do frequently, their nose gets pushed through damp fur gathering moisture as they lick themselves.
-Since cats don’t have the ability to sweat, except through the pads of their feet, keeping their nose wet can serve as a way to cool them off during hot weather.
+When grooming (as cats do frequently) their nose gets pushed through damp fur, gathering moisture as they lick themselves.
+Since cats don’t have the ability to sweat anywhere except through the pads of their feet, keeping their nose wet can serve as a way to cool them off in hot weather.
 Licking their nose puts moisture out there that will evaporate and help dissipate some of their body heat so that they don’t get too hot.

-When cat’s eyes tear up, the overflow fluid is drained from the eyelids and goes to the nose via the nasolacrimal duct.
-Anytime your kitty is excessively producing tears, such as with an eye irritation from allergies or an illness, the moisture travels down causing a wet nose.
+When a cat’s eyes tear up, the overflow fluid is drained from the eyelids and goes to the nose via the nasolacrimal duct.
+Anytime your kitty is excessively producing tears, such as with eye irritation from allergies or an illness, the moisture travels down and causes a wet nose.